-THE SPIRITUAL DISCIPLINES /
+THE SPIRITUAL DISCIPLINES

 In Colossians Paul lists some of the outward forms that people use to control sin: "touch not, taste not, handle not."
-He then adds that these things "have indeed a show of wisdom in will worship" (Col. 2:20-23, kyv, [italics added]).
+He then adds that these things "have indeed a show of wisdom in will worship" (Col. 2:20-23, kjv, [italics added]).
 "Will worship"-what a telling phrase, and how descriptive of so much of our lives!
 The moment we feel we can succeed and attain victory over sin by the strength of our will alone is the moment we are worshiping the will.
 Isn't it ironic that Paul looks at our most strenuous efforts in the spiritual walk and calls them idolatry, "will worship"?

 Willpower will never succeed in dealing with the deeply ingrained habits of sin.
-Emmet Fox writes, "As soon as you resist mentally any undesirable or unwanted circumstance, you thereby endow it with more power-power which it will use against you, and you will have depleted your own resources to that exact extent."
-Heini Arrold concludes, "As long as we think we can save ourselves by our own will power, we will only make the evil in us stronger than ever."
-This same truth has been experienced by all the great writers of the devotional life from St. Augustine to St. Francis, from John Calvin to John Wesley, from Teresa of Ávila to Juliana of Norwich.
+Emmet Fox writes, "As soon as you resist mentally any undesirable or unwanted circumstance, you thereby endow it with more power-power which it will use against you, and you will have depleted your own resources to that exact extent."4 Heini Arnold concludes, "As long as we think we can save ourselves by our own will power, we will only make the evil in us stronger than ever."5 This same truth has been experienced by all the great writers of the devotional life from St. Augustine to St. Francis, from John Calvin to John Wesley, from Teresa of Ávila to Juliana of Norwich.

 "Will worship" may produce an outward show of success for a time, but in the cracks and crevices of our lives our deep inner condition will eventually be revealed.
 Jesus describes this condition when he speaks of the external righteousness of the Pharisees.
-"Out of the abundance of the heart the mouth speaks....
+"Out of the abundance of the heart the mouth speaks. . . .
 I tell you, on the day of judgment men will render account for every careless word they utter" (Matt.
 12:34-36, [italics added]).
-You see, by dint of will people can make a good showing for a time, but sconer or later there will come that unguarded moment when the "careless word" will slip out to reveal the true condition of the heart.
-If we are full of compassion, it will be revealed; if we are full of bitterness, that also will be revealed.
+You see, by dint of will people can make a good showing for a time, but sooner or later there will come that unguarded moment when the "careless word" will slip out to reveal the true condition of the heart.
+If we are full of com-